poitier369/poitier369/README.md

   <h2>What Happened — and Why It Matters</h2>

   <div class="box box-gold">
-    <p><strong>The core allegation:</strong> In December 2011, Sidney Portier II signed a letter agreement with Crown Castle Towers 09 LLC for the purchase of a perpetual easement over his Wayne County, North Carolina property for $75,000.
+    <p><strong>The core allegation:</strong> In December 2011, Sidney Poitier II signed a letter agreement with Crown Castle Towers 09 LLC for the purchase of a perpetual easement over his Wayne County, North Carolina property for $75,000.
 The document that was actually filed with the Wayne County Register of Deeds on April 4, 2012, bears a different execution date — March 21, 2012 — and Mr. Poitier alleges it contains material irregularities that do not reflect the terms he agreed to.
 His wife, Janell Marie Poitier, was added as a co-Grantor on that recorded document without any corresponding signature or acknowledgment in the original agreement.</p>
   </div>

   <p>The property in question — located at 1720 S. Slocumb Street, Goldsboro, NC (Wayne County), designated as Facility #810076 and site Seymour Johnson NC G/203560 — has hosted cell tower communications infrastructure since at least 2003, when Mr. Poitier entered his original PCS Site Agreement with ACW Leasing Company Inc.</p>